Podcast

 ©Haych Digital

-Katie is trained as a historian (PhD, University of Pittsburgh, 2016) specialising on the history of the book, the history of cartography, and of Pacific exploration.
+Katie trained as a historian (PhD, University of Pittsburgh, 2016) specialising on the history of the book, the history of cartography, and of Pacific exploration.
 Her publications include Historical Sea Charts: Visions and Voyages Through the Ages (2021, White Star).

 Katie in the Foyle Reading Room at the RGS © Haych Digital